-The next level up from a standard wooden panel fence is a custom-built fence.
-This fence will be stronger than a regular panel fence but will also be more expensive.
+A custom-built fence is the next level up from a standard wooden panel fence.
+This fence will be stronger than a regular panel fence but more expensive.

 You can build one of these yourself if you a competent DIY’er, or you could hire a joiner or fencing specialist to do this job for you.

 A cedar slat fence is a modern elegant fence that I personally think looks amazing, but their looks come with a heavy price.